ARH80/noteBook-Front/README.md

 # noteBook-Front
-a simple note book using javascript
+a simple note book using javascript, CSS and html